 These mothers' shared experiences suggest this project might genuinely help prevent the radicalisation of some young Muslims.

 Our CEO Sajda Mughal appeared in the Eastern Eye newspaper to talk about her 7/7 experience and the flashbacks she still suffers as a result of her traumatic experience.
-She also spoke about the key work that her Web Guardians™ programme is doing, and the need for it continue with support via funding.
+She also spoke about the key work that she is doing through her Web Guardians™ programme, and the need for support through funding to continue it.

 To view the piece, click here.